coreinfrastructure/best-practices-badge/doc/security.md

 ## Security in Design

+We emphasize security in design by using a simple design, applying secure design principles, limiting memory-unsafe language use, and increasing availability through scaleability.

+### Simple design

 This web application has a simple design.
 It is a standard Ruby on Rails design with models, views, and controllers.
 In production it is accessed via a web server (Puma) and